-The closest comparison on the market is the Suunto Ambit3 Peak.
+The Fenix 5 delivers the sleek, intuitive experience that we've come to expect from consumer electronics in 2018.
+Apart from the Forerunner 935 (which was identical to the Fenix 5 in this category), the closest comparison on the market is the Suunto Ambit3 Peak.
 Both are full-featured, high-end training devices.
 A big difference, as deduced from extensive experience with all Garmin and Suunto products, is in their respective ease of use.
 Some primary, yet relatively minor, differences distinguish them from one another.
-In the Garmin's favor is the company's long tenure in the field.
+In Garmin's favor is the company's long tenure in the field.
 Many consumers, and you may be one of them, are already using Garmin's data management software.

-Whether you use the PC-based Garmin Training Center, or the online Garmin Connect, either from a different running watch or from a bicycle computer like our Editors' Choice in that category, the Garmin Edge 820, picking up the Fenix will allow you to plug and play.
-In our survey of the market for a GPS training watch, this compatibility was a significant advantage of the Fenix.
-If you don't already have a brand loyalty, however, the gap narrows.
-The Suunto Ambit models are about equal to the Fenix, in terms of interface.
-Specifically, the Suunto picks up GPS signal a little faster at the beginning of your training and the Suunto online interface uses Google maps for route planning.
+Whether you use the PC-based Garmin Training Center, or the online Garmin Connect, picking up the Fenix will allow you to plug and play.
+In our survey of the market for a GPS training watch, this compatibility was a significant advantage.
+If you don't already have brand loyalty, however, the gap narrows.
+The Ambit Peak models are about equal to the Fenix in terms of interface.
+Specifically, the Suunto picks up GPS signal a little faster at the beginning of your training, and the Suunto online interface uses Google maps for route planning.
 The non-branded maps used by Garmin Connect are slightly less detailed.

-The other Garmin devices we tested, including the Best Buy Forerunner 35 and day-to-day smart watch Garmin VivoActive use the same "Connect" interface.
+The other Garmin devices we tested use the same "Connect" interface.
 All sync smoothly and easily with the smartphone version, which in turn collates data in a format that is visible with the web-browser accessed Connect platform.
-Other watches and platforms are also quite easy to use, while some are more cumbersome.
-The Apple Watch Nike+ and the FitBit Surge stand out for slick use and easy data management.
-The Nixon Mission and Polar M400 are notable for respective issues in terms of ease of use.
+Other watches and platforms are also quite easy to use.